How It WorksOperator playbook

-AI supplier-email parsing means software reads a supplier reply, understands what changed, and updates the purchase order automatically.
+AI supplier-email parsing means software reads a supplier reply, understands what changed, and creates structured purchase order updates.

 That is the important definition.
 Not "summarize this email."
 Not "draft a nicer response."
 The useful version of AI procurement changes operational state: quantities, prices, ETAs, substitutions, invoice IDs, receiving expectations, and audit history.

-For a small business, this solves the moment where procurement usually breaks.
+For buying teams, this solves the moment where procurement usually breaks.
 The PO went out, the supplier replied, and the reply now contains the real order: blueberries are out, strawberries can substitute, price is up $0.50/lb, 8 cases are shipping today, 2 more arrive Friday.
 If nobody reads and retypes that message, inventory is wrong and the invoice will not match.

 This article explains how real supplier-reply AI works, what separates it from chatbot theater, and what to ask before trusting a procurement system with your inbox.